skylight-hq/skylight.digital/_projects/va_api_scorecard_mvp.md

 ---

 {% capture summary %}
-The Veterans Affairs needed to start preparing for how best to govern their growing portfolio of APIs.
+The Veterans Affairs (VA) needed to start preparing for how best to govern their growing portfolio of APIs.
 So we built them a minimum viable product (MVP) of an API Scorecard governance tool.
 {% endcapture %}